venomouscyanide/S3GRL_OGB/README.md

 - `num_workers` - controls the number of workers utilized in PyTorch's Dataloader.
 - `num_hops` - controls the size of subgraphs extracted around each link.
 - `sign_k` - controls the number of operators created for each subgraph, for each link.
+- `cuda_device` - the index of your CUDA GPU that is to be used for training.
+In our case, we choose from 0, 1, 2 and 3 due to access to 4 NVIDIA GTX 1080 TIs.
+Depending upon your setup, number of GPUs and load on each GPU, you might want to revise the value of this parameter.

 All the above parameters will result in a higher computational load if increased.